Averagenormaljoe/NST-Final-Project/readMe.md

 Adding Ruber and Johnson model to the project.

+Creating tests for the .py files using pytest.

 ### Google Colab

 For easier usage, use the Google Colab examples of the notebooks, which require minimal setup prior to using them.